1. Overview

 In Focusing, we act as if space is very dynamic, or flexible.

-We sometimes experience how inner spaces can be 'collapsed' and shaped by various emotions and qualities of attention, or how it can also be 'held open' by attending in certain ways, especially the presence of a caring listener.
+We sometimes experience how inner spaces can be 'collapsed' and shaped by various emotions and qualities of attention, or how they can also be held open by attending in certain ways, especially the presence of a caring listener.

-We often intentionally "make space" for something or someone as part of the focusing process.
-Some of us have noticed how the volume, tone, and other qualities of spaciousness feel in our bodies when we focus or companion another.
+We often intentionally "make space" for something or someone as part of the Focusing process.
+Some of us have noticed how the volume, tone, and other qualities of spaciousness feel in our bodies when we are Focusing or companioning another person.

-This suggests that space is actually created from some interaction with our attention!
+This suggests that space may actually be created from some interaction with our attention!

-That space was merely a possibility before it was called into being - called into being by some interaction between space and our consciously attention/ listening/ imagining/ wondering about.
+That space may have been merely a possibility before it was called into being - by some interaction between space and our consciously attending/ listening/ imagining/ wondering about.

 Whenever we move into a listening, or a 'wondering about' mode, whenever we are open to possibilities - a space is held open/ created for something new to come.